- Indexed using in Clarivate Analytics: Science Citation Index Expanded (SCIE), Scopus, ProQuest, and EBSCO.

 Readers are able to keep abreast of advances and activities in many disciplines covering the full range of the energy industries.
 Contributions cover:

-• environmental impact of exploration, development and use, together with
+- Environmental impact of exploration, development and use, together with waste management.

-The journal operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+The journal utilizes a single-anonymized peer review process in which the reviewer’s name and information is withheld from the author.

 |Prof. Yuzhuang Sun||Hebei University of Engineering, China|